crcdng/smart_contract_101_ligo/README.md

 (source: https://www.ligolang.org/docs/intro/installation/?lang=cameligo)

+*Note: this can take long, on my Mac: 28 minutes 35 seconds*

 Close and re-open the Terminal.

 Note: LIGO is getting regular updates that are announced [on their website](https://ligolang.org/).
 To get the latest version, run these two commands in Terminal: